Unosquare-CoE-JavaScript/isaac-paz/javascript/05 Design Patterns Javascript/3 Patterns/1 Builder/readme.md

 - Instead, opt for piecewise construction
 - Builder provides an API for construction an object step-by-step
 - It is just a separate component that helps you to build another object

+## Summary

+- A builder is a separated component for building an object
+- Can either give builder an initializer or return it via a static function
+- To make builder fluent, return self(this)
+- Different facets of an object can be build with different builder working in tandem via a base class